jtumain/teal-green-holidays/README.md

 After doing this I created a header and footer to add some personality.
 I then split the header and footer into components.

+After getting credentials for the API, I created an API service to handle requests requiring authentication.
+I then created an authentication service to manage token calls and to retrieve the user's access token.
+I wanted to have a separate page using the API and not using the API, so I created a table component that takes in table data.

 ## Installation